-Millions of people worldwide use e-cigarettes.
+Millions of people worldwide use e-cigarettes, or vapes.
 They have become popular primarily with people who are looking to cut back or quit their use of regular cigarettes altogether.
 Since e-cigarettes are often related to a decision to live a healthier life, it begs the question in most people’s minds, “How safe are these new-fangled devices?”
 You only begin to question safety more, especially when reports have increasingly surfaced of e-cigarettes exploding or catching fire.
 If e-cigarettes are going to be touted as a safer alternative to cigarettes, then a true investigation of the explosion incidents is needed.
 To put into perspective how safe they really are and give answers to the questions of why millions use them but only a few experience these explosive results.

 In order to better understand all of this data that comes flying at us over the Internet and the television news, we have compiled a comprehensive list of significant e-cigarette explosions that have occurred in the last 3 years.
 With this data, we will explore questions regarding how e-cigarettes are starting fires.
 When are fires and explosions occurring?
 What dangers and injuries are involved, and what the initial cause of the malfunction was itself?